-Yes, the LCCC DMS program is CAAHEP accredited as a general concentration sonography program.
-CAAHEP accreditation allows students to meet the requirements to apply and take the ARDMS and ARRT national sonography exams.
+Yes, the LCCC DMS program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as a general concentration sonography program.
+CAAHEP accreditation allows students to meet the requirements to apply and take the American Registry for Diagnostic Medical Sonography (ARDMS) and the American Registry of Radiologic Technologists (ARRT) national sonography exams.

 What is the length of the DMS program?

-Once admitted to the program, it is six semesters over 24 months.
+Once admitted to the program, it's six semesters over 24 months.
 The first 12 months are on campus didactic and laboratory classes.
 The final 12 months are primarily clinical internship completed at a hospital or clinic.
-Before admittance to the program, however, students must complete 28-30 credits of prerequisites, which can be completed in as little as two semesters depending on the student's academic background.
+Before admittance to the program, students must complete 28-30 credits of prerequisites, which can be completed in as little as two semesters depending on the student's academic background.

 Do you offer online, part-time or evening classes for the DMS program?